Apidog

 ● Adaptability: The ability to adapt to the changes in data integration and migration in various applications, allowing the flexibility of services.

-A Step-by-Step Guide to Designing an API Using Apidog
+How to Designing an API in Apidog

 Apidog is an API documentation and testing tool that assists developers in designing, documenting, debugging, testing, and mocking their APIs.
 It is intended to make creating and managing APIs easier by providing an intuitive and user-friendly interface.
 Apidog is available in cloud-based and self-hosted versions and supports various programming languages and API frameworks.